Eligibility (ss 7, 23, 43 Social Security Act 1991 (Cth))

 There is no ‘qualifying residence’ requirement if the person is an Australian resident when they become permanently blind or begin to have a continuing inability to work, or if they are a dependent child of an Australian resident when one of these events occurs.
 If the blindness or impairment and inability to work occurred before the person became an Australian resident, or during a period of non-residence, they must have either 10 years qualifying residence or a qualifying residence exemption.

-The impairment tables in the Social Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions.
-(Tables for the Assessment of Work-related Impairment for Disability Support Pension) A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case.
-(2011) measure the functional impact of any permanent medical condition.
+The impairment tables in the Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination (2011) measure the functional impact of any permanent medical condition.

-Once a condition has been ‘fully diagnosed, treated and stabilised’, it is accepted as being permanent if it is likely to persist for at least two years from the date the claim is lodged with Centrelink.
-Impairment ratings are allocated following a Job The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult.
-Assessment arranged by Centrelink.
+Once a condition has been ‘fully diagnosed, fully treated and fully stabilised’, it is accepted as being permanent if it is likely to persist for at least two years from the date the claim is lodged with Centrelink.
+Impairment ratings are allocated following a Job Capacity Assessment arranged by Centrelink.

 A continuing inability to work means an inability to do any work or training activity for at least two years.
-Or, if a person can To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. a training activity, that it won’t equip the person for work within two years.
+Or, if a person can undertake a training activity, that it won’t equip the person for work within two years.

-‘Work’ is defined as employment for at least 15 hours a week (since 1 July 2006) at (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. wages or above.
+‘Work’ is defined as employment for at least 15 hours a week (since 1 July 2006) at award wages or above.
 The work must be in Australia (even if not locally available).

 A person who is permanently blind qualifies for Disability Support Pension without having to satisfy the ‘continuing inability to work’ requirement.